abiswas3/sportsMaths/ProblemStatement/main.md

 IM-UK, have had winners vary from the scores 20 to 80 over a span of 5 years or more.
 On the contrary, the winner at Hawaii has consistenly outdone the expected finish time.
 It also appears that AIT points prefer certain courses like Roth over courses like IM UK.
+Or in other words, you are always better off racing Roth over IM UK, regardless (almost) of where you finish.
 The reader might infer that this is because Roth usually has a stronger field.
 However, we show later in this document that, this is not the case.
 Intuitively, the above formula for scoring does not take into